-Bone health: Vitamin D is just one of many factors along with physical activity, other nutritional habits, genetics and lifestyle to help maintain bone mass.
+Bone Health: Vitamin D is just one of many factors along with physical activity, other nutritional habits, genetics and lifestyle to help maintain bone mass.
 It helps with calcium absorption in the intestines which helps to maintain blood calcium levels and thus, keeps calcium in the bones helping to maintain bone mineral density (1)

-Muscle strength: There is some research that shows Vitamin D is able to increase protein synthesis and growth via increasing type 2 muscle fibres in the muscle which can also help to reduce falls (1)
+Muscle strength: There is some research that shows Vitamin D is able to increase muscle synthesis and growth via increasing type 2 muscle fibres in the muscle which can also help to reduce falls (1)

-Improve mood: A case report demonstrated that correcting vitamin D deficiency reduced depression scores in women (2).
+A positive for Mood: A case report demonstrated that correcting vitamin D deficiency reduced depression scores in women (2).
 This can be related to reducing the inflammation that is associated with depression.
 Less inflammation enables the brain to produce more serotonin.
 Vitamin D is just one of many treatments for depression and reducing inflammation - addressing food sensitivities, gut health and figuring out the root cause of the inflammation is key.
 This may be a vitamin to consider if you experience seasonal depression or seasonal affective disorder.

-Enhances immune health: It helps to regulate the immune system and reduces the amount of pro-inflammatory cytokines while increasing anti-inflammatory cytokines.
+Immune Health: It helps to regulate the immune system and reduces the amount of pro-inflammatory cytokines while increasing anti-inflammatory cytokines.
 This helps to reduce inflammation and can be a good option for autoimmune conditions (3).

-Benefits skin health: It can be beneficial in many skin conditions like eczema, psoriasis, and acne through regulating keratinocyte differentiation and/or its role in supporting the immune system (4).
+Skin Health: It can be beneficial in many skin conditions like eczema, psoriasis, and acne through regulating keratinocyte differentiation and/or its role in supporting the immune system (4).